ErrorOnUsername/ErrorOnUsername/README.md

 # Hi, I'm Richard!
-Right now im a freshman in university hoping to major in Computer Science/Computer Engineering, assuming that ETAM goes well.
+Right now im a freshman at Texas A&M University hoping to major in Computer Science/Computer Engineering, assuming that ETAM goes well.

 ## My interests:
 - Operating systems